lulibrary/puree/PITCHME.md

 #VSLIDE

 - Consumes the Pure API.
-- Metadata available in simple data structures.
+- Metadata available in simple data structures. <!-- .element: class="fragment" -->
-- No XML processing needed in any code.
+- No XML processing needed in any code. <!-- .element: class="fragment" -->

 #VSLIDE